danielmocan/es6-fundamentals/7.Spread Operator/README.md

 ```javascript
 const hello = 'hello';
 ```
-2. You have the following objects, using the spread operator in an empty {} create an object with the properties:
+2. Using the following 3 objects, use the spread operator in an empty {} to create an object with the properties and values:
 * color: blue
 * height: 10
 * brand: Fortech